hackerschoice/hackerschoice.github.io/segfault/wireguard/index.md

               -d Address=10.2.0.2/32 \
               -d PublicKey=TH87YVmOQBoo1Mir13INlDzvTOlvsi9dWmAp+IF3bRg= \
               -d Endpoint=149.34.244.169:51820
+### THESE KEYS WILL NOT WORK.
+YOU MUST REQUEST YOUR OWN KEYS FROM PROTON AS EXPLAINED ABOVE.
+### THESE KEYS WILL NOT WORK.
+YOU MUST REQUEST YOUR OWN KEYS FROM PROTON AS EXPLAINED ABOVE.
+### THESE KEYS WILL NOT WORK.
+YOU MUST REQUEST YOUR OWN KEYS FROM PROTON AS EXPLAINED ABOVE.
 ```

 **>> All traffic from your Root Server will now leave via Proton's Free VPN <<**